 This is the BEST advice anyone could give a an expectant mum !

 I teach all my clients to connect with the right muscles (not just going through the motions) when working out, it makes every exercise more effective, plus it helps women become more in-tune with their bodies and better prepared for birth.
 This is not only advice if you are pregnant but for all women.
 Never forget we usually have an “intuition” or “gut feeling” of when something is off or just not right….so trust in that – if it doesn’t feel right.
 Don’t do it !

 Fit Balls are awesome.

 As mentioned above, during pregnancy your ligaments and joints become very lax due to the hormone relaxin.
 This means you can be little more prone to injury if you move incorrectly or over-stretch.
 Particularly around your hips and lower back / sacroiliac joints.
-I use medical grade fit balls with all my clients, and these are also used in all Preggi Bellies Classes to help stablise your lower back and hips plus gently activate your core.
+I use medical grade fit balls with all my clients, to help stablise your lower back and hips plus gently activate your core.
 This stabilisation keeps everything in better alignment and helps prevent pelvic pain and other aches creeping in and also protects your pelvic floor.